You are about to leave Risk Strategies website and view the content of an external website.

 Given the ongoing threat of ransomware and other expensive cybercrime, organizations that want the best cyber insurance coverage and pricing will need to demonstrate best practices beyond mere compliance training.
-As we head into 2023, it’s safe to expect that insurers will request additional security measures and documentation as part of the underwriting process.
+As 2023 progresses, it’s safe to expect that insurers will request additional security measures and documentation as part of the underwriting process.
 Here are five opportunities to strengthen your defenses:

 Hackers will find clever new ways to infiltrate your network through endpoint devices.
 With edge computing and the proliferation of smart devices that connect to company resources, endpoint security has become exponentially more complex.
 Medical devices, fire alarms, and other equipment not typically owned by IT now require cybersecurity protocols.

 Though SaaS, PaaS, IaaS, and other as-a-service offerings provide convenience and cost-savings, they complicate your security planning and increase systemic risk potential.
 Have you established a service-level agreement with each provider regarding cybersecurity?
 No matter what security promises you receive from a vendor, your organization bears ultimate responsibility for protecting data and meeting customer needs.
 If a breach occurs in a vendor’s network, your customers expect you to have a Plan B.